 Search & Filter, by Design and Code, is another filter that you can use.
 The filter boasts 30,000+ active installations and an impressive almost 5-star review on wordpress.org.
 It’s AJAX-based and, like FacetWP and JetSmartFilters, allows for multiple selection, similar to a faceted search.
 It’s a simple drag-and-drop editor, and it allows you to search by Category, Tag, Custom Taxonomy, Post Type, Post Date, or any combination of these.
 The filters come in several styles, like dropdowns, checkboxes, radio buttons, or multi selects.
 You can place it anywhere in your themes and posts using shortcodes and widgets.
 It is compatible with WooCommerce, WP eCommerce, and Easy Digital Downloads.

-Filters 3 Search And Filter Best Search Filter Plugins For Elementor 3
+Filters 3 Search and Filter Best Search Filter Plugins for Elementor 3

 You can download the free version of the plugin here.
 Once you’ve installed the addon, go to the Search and Filter, copy the shortcode and insert it into the shortcode widget, just like the others above.